-Sign up for e-news
+Sign up for E-News

 Become a Member

-Member benefits include the Rhode Island Naturalist bulletin in PDF form, direct mailings and email notices for events, discount registration to events, discounts on publications, t-shirts, and other merch, access to the reference library and tool loan program, voting privileges at the annual meeting, and the satisfaction of knowing you’re contributing to better science and conservation in Rhode Island.
+Member benefits include discounts on events and merch, early access to the Rhode Island Naturalist bulletin in PDF form, special mailings and email notices, exclusive member events, access to the reference library and tool loan program, voting privileges at the annual meeting, and the satisfaction of knowing you’re improving environmental science and conservation in Rhode Island.
+Member dues may be tax deductible depending on your situation.

 Volunteer